Runners knee recovery- an intro

 The cause is also somewhat unknown.
 Some theorize that the pain is due to a misalignment of the knee cap.
 Misalignment is thought to be due to weak inner thigh muscles and tight outer thigh tissue or IT band.

-However we are in the business of looking at runners knee recovery, and have rounded up 10 ideas to try on your recovery journey.
+However we are in the business of looking at runners knee recovery, and have rounded up 10 ideas to try on your recovery from runners knee.

 Treatments such as knee braces or taping to change the position of the patella have been used to theoretically minimize the misalignment.
 These treatments do seem to improve knee function, however, MRIs performed while tape is applied has not shown a change in the alignment of the kneecap.
 Additionally, the model that the back of the kneecap is the source of the pain is questionable since there are very few, if any pain receptors in this area.